superasperatus/openai-fine-tuning-cost-estimates/README.md

 Estimated costs for fine-tuning this jsonl is: $ X.XX
 ```

-The estimated costs are calculated based on the OpenAI Pricing as follows: (total_tokens / 1000) * 0.0080 * number_of_epochs.
+The estimated costs are calculated based on the OpenAI Pricing as follows: `(total_tokens / 1000) * 0.0080 * number_of_epochs`.

+OpenAI's fine-tuning costs are bound to change, please refer to their Pricing page for most up to date pricing at https://openai.com/pricing.

 ## Contributing
 Feel free to fork this repository and submit pull requests to contribute to the script's development.